Zhang Shuguang

 Zhang Shuguang (张曙光; 1920 – 20 November 2002), born Han Zhihong (韩志洪), also known as Han Jianxun (韩建勋), was a politician of the People's Republic of China.
-He was the Communist Party Chief of Inner Mongolia Autonomous Region from 1986 to 1987, and the Governor of Hebei Province from 1982 to 1986.
+He was the Party Secretary of Inner Mongolia from 1986 to 1987, and the Governor of Hebei from 1982 to 1986.

 Zhang was born in Raoyang County, Hebei province.
 He joined the Chinese Communist Party in February 1938.
 He also served in Zhaotong prefecture and Wenshan Zhuang and Miao Autonomous Prefecture of Yunnan Province.
 Zhang died in November 2002 in Shijiazhuang, capital of Hebei.